mgamio/blog/_posts/2020-10-02-documenting-rest-api-openapi3.markdown

 }
 {% endhighlight %}

+@SpringBootApplication add the following functionalities:

+- OpenApiApplication Class becomes a Configuration class.
+- It enables Component scan, which means looking for other components, configurations, controllers, and services in the com.openapi package.
+- It enables autoconfiguration; Spring Boot looks for other JAR files in the classpath and configures it automatically, e.g., H2 database, JPA.

+Spring Boot will detect and start an embedded Tomcat webserver.

+{% highlight ruby %}
+2021-10-28 12:48:02.659  INFO 9312 --- [  restartedMain] .s.d.r.c.RepositoryConfigurationDelegate : Bootstrapping Spring Data JPA repositories in DEFERRED mode.
+2021-10-28 12:48:02.881  INFO 9312 --- [  restartedMain] .s.d.r.c.RepositoryConfigurationDelegate : Finished Spring Data repository scanning in 201ms.
+Found 1 JPA repository interfaces.
+2021-10-28 12:48:04.812  INFO 9312 --- [  restartedMain] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat initialized with port(s): 8080 (http)
+2021-10-28 12:48:04.847  INFO 9312 --- [  restartedMain] o.apache.catalina.core.StandardService   : Starting service [Tomcat]
+2021-10-28 12:48:04.848  INFO 9312 --- [  restartedMain] org.apache.catalina.core.StandardEngine  : Starting Servlet engine: [Apache Tomcat/9.0.38]
+2021-10-28 12:48:05.131  INFO 9312 --- [  restartedMain] o.a.c.c.C.[Tomcat].[localhost].[/]       : Initializing Spring embedded WebApplicationContext
+.
+.
+.
+2021-10-28 12:48:11.700  INFO 9312 --- [  restartedMain] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path ''
+2021-10-28 12:48:11.703  INFO 9312 --- [  restartedMain] DeferredRepositoryInitializationListener : Triggering deferred initialization of Spring Data repositories…
+2021-10-28 12:48:12.668  INFO 9312 --- [  restartedMain] DeferredRepositoryInitializationListener : Spring Data repositories initialized!
+2021-10-28 12:48:12.704  INFO 9312 --- [  restartedMain] com.openapi.OpenapiApplication           : Started OpenapiApplication in 14.363 seconds (JVM running for 18.621)
+{% endhighlight %}

 Then, when we run our application, we can see the online documentation at:

 [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html){:target="_blank"}

 ![openapi3](/assets/images/openapi3.jpg){:class="img-responsive"}

+OpenAPI includes a “Try it out” button, which can be used to actually try out the API, not just read its documentation.

 You can see the source code in the following link:

 [https://github.com/mgamio/openapi-springboot.git](https://github.com/mgamio/openapi-springboot.git){:target="_blank"}

+Most of the companies usually follow a [Design-First API](https://amzn.to/3F1ZzwH){:target="_blank"} Strategy using SwaggerHub product for example.
+But the export plugins are not always aligned with the most updated version of OpenAPI.

 If you are looking for java interview resources, the following [link](https://amzn.to/3kTn02B){:target="_blank"} can help you.